-IUPUI is preparing for a mix of in-person and online classes for Spring 2021 (similar to fall 2020).
+IUPUI has planned for a mix of in-person and online classes for Spring 2021 (similar to fall 2020).

 The information on this page is for F-1 and J-1 students and scholars.
 If you hold a different immigration status, some or all of this information may not apply in your situation.
 But no matter what your immigration status is, contact us if you have any questions about your specific situation.

 Government guidance: The U.S. government indicated that the guidance it provided in March 2020 will continue for the spring 2021 semester at IUPUI.
 This means if you were actively enrolled in the U.S. on March 9, 2020, you can enroll in all online classes and remain in the U.S.

 Our office is your primary resource for these questions.
 The advice we provide one student doesn't always apply to the next student.
 So you need to contact us if you have questions about your situation instead of following advice from a friend or something you found on social media.